Whether federal employees are paid too much or too little is always the subject of intense disagreement.

 One recent report noted that federal employees make 78% more than private sector workers and 43% more than state and local workers.
 It concluded that “The federal government has become an elite island of secure and high-paid employment, separated from the ocean of average Americans competing in the economy.”

 But, shortly following this earlier report, the Federal Salary Council has reached a different conclusion.
 This organization concluded that federal employees are underpaid by 35 percent on average.
 This “pay gap” cited by the Council is similar to its earlier findings.
 It found pay gaps for federal workers of 35.37 and 35.28 percent numbers over the last two years.

 The Federal Salary Council, which consists primarily of federal union representatives and also has two outside experts, also recommends that more federal employees continue to be put into new or existing locality pay areas.
 It has recommended adding 12 new locality pay areas for federal employees and these employees will apparently receive the benefit of this new pay bump in January 2016.
 (See About 102,000 Feds to Get Pay Raise in New and Expanded Locality Pay Areas)

 Locality Pay, under the General Schedule pay system used by the federal government, has varying rates for federal pay for a number of larger cities in the country.
 The rest of the country falls under a category called the “rest of the U.S.”.
 The result is that more federal employees are receiving higher pay as a result of the locality pay system.
-Check out the GS Pay Calculator for pay rates by geographic area, grade and step.

 Federal pay expert Howard Risher noted in an article: “The recommendations submitted by the Pay Agent to the President have been rejected annually for two decades.
 It’s clear the reported conclusions are not credible.
 I doubt if even the union members of the Federal Salary Council believe employees on average are paid 34.6% below market rates.”